The Best British Shows You Should Be Watching

 Tell us if this sounds familiar: Sunday nights are reserved not for football or the latest Game of Thrones or Homeland or whatever show everyone else is obsessed with at the time.
-That's the night you settle down for Masterpiece with a mug of tea and a stack of cookies you've taken to calling biscuits.
+That's the night you settle down for the latest BBC drama with a mug of tea and a stack of biscuits.

-Your Netflix history reveals not repeat viewings of Stranger Things or Orange is the New Black, but rather Black Mirror and The Crown binge-watches.
-You've also considered sending a gift basket to the genius there who created the nifty section devoted to British TV shows.
+Your Netflix history reveals not repeat viewings of much-heralded and widely-advertised US shows Stranger Things and Orange is the New Black, but rather Black Mirror and The Crown binge-watches.
+You've also considered sending a gift basket to the genius there who created the nifty section devoted to homegrown TV shows.

 You not only know who Nicola Walker and Olivia Colman are — you can name half a dozen of their respective IMDB credits.
 Idris Elba isn't Stringer Bell; he's DCI John Luther.
 Benedict Cumberbatch isn't Dr. Strange; he's Sherlock Holmes.
 And Dame Maggie Smith is a fucking rock star.

 We hear you.
-To help you on your quest, we've rounded up the British shows, old and new, that have invaded our TV screens.
-If anyone asks, that's why we speak like Madonna now.
+To help you on your quest, we've rounded up the British shows, old and new, that have taken the world by storm.
+It's time to feel fiercely proud.